- Home

 ASSESSMENT INSTRUMENTS

-As part of the admission process at Navarro College, all degree-seeking students will be administered a state-approved placement instrument unless he/she is exempt.
-Texas Administrative Code (TAC) §4.54(C)(a) requires all public institutions of higher education in Texas observe the following exemptions, exceptions, and waivers:
+As part of the admission process at Navarro College, all degree-seeking students will be administered a state-approved placement instrument in accordance with 19TAC§4.55.

 EXEMPTION REQUIREMENTS